Usaamakhan/replit-twibbon/replit.md

 - **Delayed Authentication:** Users can complete forms unauthenticated, with a prompt only at the point of publishing.
 - **Optimized Database Structure:** Firebase/Firestore is optimized to reduce storage costs and prevent document bloat, especially for viral campaigns, by simplifying download tracking and using counters.
 - **Image Optimization:** ImageKit.io CDN is integrated for image transformation (WebP, resizing, quality optimization) across all application images.
-- **Dynamic Service Worker:** For FCM, a dynamic service worker serves Firebase configuration from environment variables.
+- **In-App Notifications Only:** Notifications are delivered through Firestore real-time listeners - no browser permissions or service workers needed.
-- **Notification History/Inbox System:** All push notifications are saved to Firestore for an in-app inbox with real-time updates and authenticated APIs for managing read/delete status.
+- **Notification History/Inbox System:** All notifications are saved to Firestore (`users/{userId}/notifications`) for an in-app inbox with real-time updates and authenticated APIs for managing read/delete status.

 ## External Dependencies
 - **Firebase:** Authentication and backend services.